rjarun8235/insight-document-lens/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Set up environment variables
+cp .env.example .env
-# Step 4: Create a .env file with your Claude API key
+# Edit the .env file and add your Claude API key
-echo "VITE_ANTHROPIC_API_KEY=your-api-key" > .env
+# IMPORTANT: Never commit your .env file with real API keys

 # Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev